Black Tie Coffee Recipe: What Is It and How to Make It?

 Where does Black Tie come from?

-Black Tie coffee hails from Thailand and is based on the country’s popular iced tea drink.
+Like this popular Thai iced coffee drink, the Black Tie coffee hails from Thailand and is based on the country’s popular iced tea drink.
 Traditional Thai iced tea features a spiced tea mix brewed with sugar and served with sweetened condensed milk and a layer of cream.
 The Black Tie uses the same recipe but with the addition of a shot of espresso.

 You cannot commonly find the mix of tea and coffee in Western cafes, but it appears elsewhere in a range of variations.
 There’s Ethiopia’s spreeze, kopi cham in Malaysia or Singapore, and yuenyeung from Hong Kong (1).
 In the US, it is more common to mix different styles of coffee, such as with the Red Eye.